We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 It is the first and, to our knowledge, only dive computer on the market to function as a dive computer, fitness tracker/heart rate monitor and smartwatch.
 The combination of functions means that it is truly a one-stop-shop.

 In our eyes, the diving functionalities of these two computers are very closely matched.
-The key thing that sets the Garmin Descent MK1 above the Suunto D5 is this inclusion of extra features.
+The key thing that sets the Garmin Descent MK1 above the Suunto D5 is the inclusion of extra features.

 As we stated in our comprehensive Descent MK1 review, we believe that it is the future of dive computers and we’re sure that it’s only a matter of time before Suunto catches up.